Is this a personal blog, or a personal website?

 Much of this time has been lost to horrible self-doubt and procrastination — adding new features, writing new code, editing posts — and then reverting everything back to their originals again.

-But, I’ve added a new archive section, called topics — a visual display of blog posts that, I hope, will tell its own story — and extend the life of these individual posts beyond their original publication dates.
+But, I’ve added a new archive section, called topics — a visual display of blog posts that, I hope, will tell its own story — to extend the life of these individual posts beyond their original publication dates.

 I’ve also created a topic called lists — for blogrolls and other personal favourites, that could include almost anything I want to share on the web.